Raleigh Charter High School: Honors and awards

 On December 5, 2008, U.S. News & World Report ranked Raleigh Charter the 21st best high school in the country.
 In 2005 Raleigh Charter High School was named the ninth best public high school in the nation by Newsweek magazine based on the number of students taking Advanced Placement tests.
 It was rated number 53 and 18 in 2006 and 2007, respectively.
 In 2003, 99 percent of tenth grade students at Raleigh Charter High School met or exceeded the requirements of the North Carolina End-of-Course Tests.
 For five years Raleigh Charter's students have been well ahead the state's high schools in EOC scores.
 In addition, almost everyone in the senior class of 2004 was accepted into college.

 In the College Board's AP Report for 2005, Raleigh Charter High School had the highest percentage of students scoring a 3 or higher on the Environmental Science AP Test for medium-sized schools in the world.

 The school also posted the highest average SAT score in the Raleigh Durham area: of 1861 with 100% of students taking the test.

 Athletics

-Raleigh Charter offers a variety of varsity sports, competing in the 2A division of sports sanctioned by the NCHSAA:
+Raleigh Charter offers a variety of varsity sports, competing in 1A/2A/3A Diamond Nine Conference of sports sanctioned by the NCHSAA: